AnandKumar9/TechnicalNotes/10. Back-end and Cloud/4. Server-side Swift/Misc.md

 Swift open source community has developed database drivers that help interact natively with most databases technologies.
 Partial list includes Postgres, MySQL, MongoDB, Redis, DynamoDB, and many others.

 `Storage` is a type in SwiftNIO (and hence Vapor too) that provides an interface for storing files (and accessing database too?).
+(Covered in 'WWDC 2022 - Use Xcode for server-side development')

 ![image-20230817234258283](assets/image-20230817234258283.png)